-The Corporation may also, at its option, redeem the Fixed Rate Notes, in whole or in part, at any time and from time to time, upon not less than 30 days' and not more than 60 days' notice to the holders of the Fixed Rate Notes to be redeemed, at a redemption price equal to the greater of (a) the Canada Yield Price (as defined in the first supplemental trust indenture creating the Fixed Rate Notes) and (b) par, together, in each case, with accrued and unpaid interest, if any, to the date fixed for redemption.
+The Corporation may also, at its option, redeem the Fixed Rate Notes, in whole or in part, at any time and from time to time, upon not less than 30 days' and not more than 60 days' notice to the holders of the Fixed Rate Notes to be redeemed, at a redemption price equal to the greater of (a) the Canada Yield Price (as defined in the applicable Trust Indenture) and (b) par, together, in each case, with accrued and unpaid interest, if any, to the date fixed for redemption.
+The Corporation does not have any optional redemption right under the Trust Indentures governing the Floating Rate Notes.

-Under the Trust Indenture, if specified change of control events occur, unless the Corporation has exercised its optional right to redeem all of the Senior Unsecured Notes (except to the extent that there is a default in the payment of the applicable redemption price), the Corporation will be required to make (or arrange for a third party to make) an offer to repurchase all or, at the option of the holder of Senior Unsecured Notes, any part (equal to \$1,000 or an integral multiple thereof) of such holder's notes, at a purchase price payable in cash equal to 101% of the outstanding principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase.
+Under each Trust Indenture, if a Change of Control Triggering Event occurs (as defined in the Trust Indentures), the Corporation will be required to make (or arrange for a third party to make) an offer to repurchase all or, at the option of each holder of Senior Unsecured Notes, any part (equal to \$1,000 or an integral multiple thereof) of such holder's notes, at a purchase price payable in cash equal to 101% of the outstanding principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase.